bnadlerjr/lightrail/README.md

 ## TODO
 This is a non-exhaustive list of things in no particular order that I'd like to implement, think about, or try:

+- [ ] row locking for consumed messages to prevent concurrent processing
 - [ ] remove specs from non-public API modules
 - [ ] mix task for generating migrations
 - [ ] look into using `ex_rabbit_pool` for connections